Yuqifan1117/Labal-Anything-Pipeline/README.md

 # Annotation-anything-pipeline
 > **[Annotation-anything-pipeline](https://github.com/Yuqifan1117/Annotation-anything-pipeline)**
-> Qifan Yu, Juncheng Li, and Yueting Zhuang
+> Qifan Yu, Juncheng Li, Siliang Tang, and Yueting Zhuang
 > Zhejiang Univerisity

 **This project is under construction and we will have all the code ready soon.**